Qazeer/artefacts.help/pages/windows/jumplists.md

     file, also assimilable to a series of `shortcut files`.

-Applications may handle `Jumplists` differently, with different entries being created / updated on different actions by specific applications.
+Applications may handle `Jumplists` differently, with different entries being created/updated on different actions by specific applications.

 ### Information of interest